Trayce Thompson Preview, Player Props: White Sox vs. Padres

-Trayce Thompson and his .355 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Chicago White Sox against the San Diego Padres and Michael Wacha on September 30 at 7:10 PM ET.
+After going 0-for-4 in his most recent game, Trayce Thompson and the Chicago White Sox face the San Diego Padres (who will hand the ball to Pedro Avila) at 3:10 PM ET on Sunday.

-He had a hitless performance in his most recent game (0-for-4) against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Padres.

 Sportsbook Promo Codes